bharaths1699/Hotel-room-booking-system/README.md

 # Hotel-room-booking-system
 A HTML, CSS, PHP website for hotel room booking.

-create a database in xampp with database by name hotel and in database create a table by name room with attributes: id varchar(15), fname varchar(50), mname varchar(50),
+create a database in xampp by name hotel and in database create a table by name room with attributes: id varchar(15), fname varchar(50), mname varchar(50),